M1nTT/M1nTT/README.md

 I am teeengmod26, a physicist, poet and amateur photographer.

-Film lovers: Favorite「A One and a Two」
+Cinephile: Favorite「A One and a Two」